oneoffcoder/books/sphinx/python-dothis/source/class-dunder.rst

 Use dunder methods when they improve how objects behave.
 In particular, override ``__str__`` to provide a printer-friendly representation of an object.

+Special methods let your objects participate in Python's built-in protocols instead of requiring callers to remember custom helper methods.
+That usually produces code that feels more native at the call site and concentrates representation logic inside the type that owns it.

 Don't do this
 ^^^^^^^^^^^^^